 (I wonder when your German lesson begins)

 One final note on "als" in German.
-It is a confusing word because it comes up in different grammatical contexts.
+It is a confusing word because it also comes up in different grammatical contexts.
 Check out my blog post on the topic to avoid confusion.
 Since "als" is used in the past, you might want to brush up on your Perfekt tense, Präteritum and Plusquamperfekt rules in German and revise the three past tenses in the language.